-The Fry Street Quartet joins with physicist and educator Dr. Robert Davies in an evocative performance combining music, information, imagery—and a dash of theater — merging intellectual with visceral, taking us from understanding to belief.
+The Fry Street Quartet joins with physicist and educator Dr. Robert Davies in an evocative performance combining music, information, imagery—and a dash of theater — merging intellectual with visceral, taking us from understanding to action.
 This performance features a new string quartet, Rising Tide, by composer Laura Kaminsky, along with original works by painter Rebecca Allan, internationally recognized environmental photographer Garth Lenz, and Utah sculptor Lyman Whitaker.

 Weaving together a chorus of artistic and scientific voices responding to one of society’s greatest challenges, The Crossroads Project is a deep-seated contemplation of the choices before us, the paths they forge, and the dramatically different landscapes to which they lead.

 In response to The Crossroads Project: Rising Tide, the FSQ and Dr. Davies continue the conversation in a new performance piece entitled Great Transitions.
 In this sequel, Dr. Davies takes us on journey to explore beyond what's at stake into what could be, and what's already underway to inspire great transitions.
 A new work for string quartet by composer Libby Larsen anchors this performance piece.

 Now in its third season, The Crossroads Project: Rising Tide performance will be presented at the University of North Carolina Asheville at the Ecomusicologies conference.
 Libby Larsen's new work for the FSQ and The Crossroads Project: Great Transitions will be premiered on February 12, 2015.